 - D. Brace classroom

 - H. Smith classroom

 - and the computer/locker room:

 Founders & Associates

-- Lorenzo Patiño - He was a greatly respected judge in Sacramento.
+- Lorenzo Patiño - He was a greatly respected judge in Sacramento (one of the first Mexican-Americans appointed as such).
 After graduating from UC Davis with a law degree, he was determined to make a change in the world and became an active force in the community.
-Including heavy involvement in local and state government, leading as president the Latino organization Concilio, as well as being a policy influencer and an adviser to President Carter on immigration issues.
+This included heavy involvement in local and state government, leading as the president of the Latino organization Concilio, as well as being a policy influencer and an adviser to President Carter on immigration issues.

 - Leonard Padilla - Without a doubt one of Sacrament’s most interesting people (if not the whole of California).
 Besides residing as the Chairman of the Board of Trustees for the Lorenzo Patiño Law School as well as its President, he is a respected Bounty Hunter, running his own chain of bail bonds through out the state, a regularly sought after by the news and media for his expertise in various cases, including the high profile Caylee Anthony case in 2008, and above all, a stand up, straight shooter, kind of guy.